A Travel Price Comparison for Families, Couples, and Backpackers Lisbon vs. Mexico City for Attractions, Food, Nightlife, and Old Town

 Backpackers and budget travelers should spend more time in Lisbon than Mexico City if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Lisbon.

-Lisbon is a picturesque city where you can fill many days.
+Lisbon is a stunning city where you can fill many days.
 The old town is one of the main draws for visitors.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 Many travelers enjoy the museums and nightlife when visiting the big city destination of Mexico City.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-Lisbon is a stunning big city where you can fill many days.
+Lisbon is a vibrant big city where you can fill many days.
 Exploring the old town is a popular activity.
 This city offers something for everyone.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

 Mexico City is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.